Sharks

 It’s incredibly rare for sharks in Cornish waters to come into contact with humans, so you can swim safely without fear of a shark attack!
 Sharks found inshore are typically small and harmless and the larger species tend to prefer deeper, offshore water.
 Our boats are a great vantage point to safely experience fascinating sharks in Cornwall should we be lucky enough to catch sight of any near the surface.

 Shark sightings are on the rise, this is partly due to more people looking out for them, better technology and some species recovering from decline due to commercial fishing.
 However, shark populations themselves are declining rapidly, and remain threatened by overfishing, human disturbance, habitat loss and climate change.
-Population numbers of oceanic sharks and rays have declined by almost 70% since the 1970s, mostly due to overfishing.
+Population numbers of oceanic sharks and rays have declined by over 70% since the 1970s, mostly due to overfishing.
 The UK has around 40 species of sharks passing through its waters, with 21 of these living here all year around.
 Raising awareness on how vital sharks are to our oceans, and how incredibly unlikely it is for beachgoers here to come across them, is key to supporting initiatives that protect sharks.

 Book your boat trip in Cornwall